nfdi4plants/ARC-specification/ISA-XLSX.md

 - A `Sample` MUST be indicated with the node type `Sample Name`.

-- An `Extract Material` MUST be indicated with the node type `Extract Name`.
+- An `Extract Material` MUST be indicated with the node type `Material Name`.

-- A `Labeled Extract Material` MUST be indicated with the node type `Labeled Extract Name`.

 - An `Image File` MUST be indicated with the node type `Image File`.